MicrosoftDocs/cpp-docs.tr-tr/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### <a name="attributes"></a>Öznitelikler

-- `implements`öznitelik şimdi belgelenmiştir.
+- `implements` öznitelik şimdi belgelenmiştir.

 ### <a name="linker-features"></a>Bağlayıcı özellikleri

 Aşağıdaki bağlayıcı anahtarlarını eklenmiştir:

-- / ASSEMBLYDEBUG
+- /ASSEMBLYDEBUG
-- / ASSEMBLYLINKRESOURCE
+- /ASSEMBLYLINKRESOURCE
 - DELAYSIGN
 - / KEYFILE
 - / KEYCONTAINER
-- / SAFESEH
+- /SAFESEH

 ### <a name="masm"></a>MASM